abramovd/str-macros/README.md

 ### Basic usage

-By default, macros are disables.
+By default, macros are disabled.
 So:

 ```python
 campaign = AdCampaign(1, 'test campaign')